 - Improve patient care

 In 2016, the ABVLM Board of Directors embarked on a process to support, promote, and provide oversite for one-year fellowship program in Venous & Lymphatic Medicine (VLM).
-At the time, there was an existing, similar fellowship program overseen through the American College of Phlebology (ACP).
-Oversight of the then-existing "Phlebology Fellowship" program was transferred from the ACP to the ABVLM.
+At the time, there was an existing, similar fellowship program overseen through the American Vein & Lymphatic Society (AVLS).
+Oversight of the then-existing "Phlebology Fellowship" program was transferred from the AVLS to the ABVLM.

 Since that time, the ABVLM's Board, with the recommendation of its Fellowship Accreditation & Oversight Committee, has approved several new fellowships.
 These fellowships are not ACGME-accredited, however, they are based upon the ACGME Common Program Requirements for One-year Fellowships.

-ABVLM-accredited Fellowship Programs are supported in part by grants from the American College of Phlebology Foundation.
+ABVLM-accredited Fellowship Programs are supported in part by grants from the Foundation for Venous and Lymphatic Disease.

 Currently, physicians seeking ABVLM certification need not have completed a one-year VLM fellowship.
 Potential candidates may apply via any of the three pathways described in the ABVLM Certification Exam Requirements & Policies.